ghadaAwad99/FlutterMoviesWithProvider/README.md

 # flutter_movies_with_provider

-A flutter application that displays a list of movies from API and navigates to details screen using hero navigation, this app is built with Provider pacakge.
+A simple flutter application that displays a list of movies from API and navigates to details screen using hero navigation, this app is built with Provider pacakge.

 # Demo: